When Your Toddler Accidentally Asks About Existential Philosophy

 They’re asking:

+Does everyone come back?
+Where do people go?
 Is this something I need to worry about?

 Meanwhile, you’re internally drafting a thesis on mortality.